frcdesign/FRCDesign.org/docs/mechanism-examples/index.md

 !!!
 Abstract "Contribution"

     This library of mechanism examples could always be expanded.
-By following the instructions on the [methods of contributing page](../contribution/methodsOfContributing.md), you can add your own examples or help write "Behind the Design"s for existing examples.
+Follow the [methods of contributing page](../contribution/methodsOfContributing.md "Methods of Contributing Page") to add your own examples or help write "Behind the Design"s for existing examples.

 <div class="grid cards" markdown>